 - Miso.
-This umami-tastic ingredient adds such deep, complex flavor that you’ll feel like a gourmet chef.
+This umami-tastic ingredient adds such deep and complex flavor that you’ll feel like a gourmet chef.

 - Honey.
 A touch of sweetness complements the umami flavors in this dish.
-The honey also caramelizes during baking, giving the marinade a glaze-like finish (like in this Honey Glazed Salmon).
+The honey also caramelizes during baking, giving the marinade a glaze-like finish (like in this Balsamic Glazed Salmon).

 - Rice Vinegar.
 Adds a sweet acidity.